imezx/FastNet2/docs/api/1.0/signal.md

 ## `:Once`

-This function is same as `:Connect` but it disconnect the event once it fired.
+This function is same as `:Connect` but it disconnect the signal once it fired.

 ```lua
 (